awsdocs/amazon-elasticache-docs/doc_source/redis/FaultTolerance.md

 1. ElastiCache launches and provisions a replacement node in the same AZ\.

-1. The new node synchronizes with the Primary node\.
+1. The new node synchronizes with the primary node\.

 During this time your application can continue reading and writing using the other nodes\.

-**Redis Multi\-AZ with Automatic Failover**
+**Redis Multi\-AZ**
-You can enable Multi\-AZ with automatic failover on your Redis replication groups\.
-Whether you enable Multi\-AZ with auto failover or not, a failed Primary will be detected and replaced automatically\.
+You can enable Multi\-AZ on your Redis replication groups\.
+Whether you enable Multi\-AZ or not, a failed primary will be detected and replaced automatically\.
 How this takes place varies whether or not Multi\-AZ is or is not enabled\.

-**When Multi\-AZ with Auto Failover is enabled**
+**When Multi\-AZ is enabled**

-1. ElastiCache detects the Primary node failure\.
+1. ElastiCache detects the primary node failure\.

 1. ElastiCache promotes the read replica node with the least replication lag to primary node\.